 We can argue and speculate on why these theories regarding Jesus abound, but the main thing to take away is that despite the origin of these theories, their ultimate source is the father of lies, Satan (John 8:44).
 As he did in the beginning, so he is doing now.
 At the baptism of Jesus, a voice from heaven proclaimed, “This is my Son, whom I love; with him I am well pleased” (Matthew 3:17).
 Jesus of Nazareth was declared by God the Father to be His one and only Son.
 All of these conspiracy theories attempt to divert us from God’s declaration that Jesus was His Son.
 They do so by downplaying or denying outright the deity of Jesus Christ.
 By denying His divinity, they reduce Jesus to just another rabbi, prophet, sage or wise man.
 In the case of Mr. Kersten, he not only denies the deity and resurrection of Christ, but he claims that Jesus didn’t even die on the cross.
 By denying the death and resurrection of Christ, he strikes at the very heart of the Christian faith; which, of course, is his intent.

-The thing to keep in mind is despite the claims of conspiracy theorists, the four Gospels still provide the most accurate and compelling account of the life of Jesus in print.
+The thing to keep in mind is despite the claims of a few conspiracy theorists, the four Gospels still provide the most accurate and compelling account of the life of Jesus in print.
 If Jesus went to India prior to His three-year ministry, then one would expect there to be a distinct Indian flavor to His teaching.
-However, how does one explain Jesus' vast knowledge of the Torah?
+However, how does one explain Jesus’ vast knowledge of the Torah?
 Jesus quotes the Hebrew Scriptures all throughout His earthly ministry to the point of correcting even the learned scholars of His day.
 Not only that, but His teaching style was consistent with the Jewish itinerant teachers of His day.
 Scholars would study most of their lives to have the encyclopedic knowledge of Hebrew law and customs that Jesus had.
 Are we to believe that Jesus took the Old Testament with Him to India and studied the Scriptures between lessons on transcendental meditation?

 Of course there are those who simply deny the authenticity of the four Gospels.
 How are we to respond?
 With the exception of John, all 12 apostles (including Paul and Matthias in the place of Judas) died martyr’s deaths.
 Why would they do that for a lie?
 More importantly, why would they do that for something they knew to be a lie?
 The four Gospels have been under attack for nearly 2,000 years; in fact, no book has undergone as much scrutiny or endured so many attempts to extinguish it than the Bible, yet it is still here, still changing lives and still attesting to the truth of the good news of Jesus Christ.
 "The grass withers, the flower fades, but the word of our God will stand forever" (Isaiah 40:8).